 My Life in a Nutshell

 I was lucky to grow up in New York City where I experienced the cultural profusion of a major city.
 My dad, a former painter, was earning a Phd in art history at NYU and took me to art museums on the weekends.
-Spending summers in Rhode Island at my grand-parents’ near the ocean was yet another blessing.
+Spending summers in Rhode Island at my grand-parents’ house near the ocean was yet another blessing.

 I hold a BFA in painting from UMass and an MA in Liberal Studies with a thesis in painting from Dartmouth College.